wizzdi/flexicore-boot/resteasy-flexicore-boot-starter/README.md

       }
     }
-a JAX-RS annotated bean inside a plugin:
+a JAX-RS annotated bean inside a plugins:

     @Path("/testEntity")
     @RequestScoped